larryebaum/wip_sizing_scripts/AWS/PCS AWS Sizing README.md

 5. Execute the script `./pcs_aws_sizing.sh [-d|-o|-r]
    * The script by default will sum up Cloud Security resources that are counted for licensing/credit counts.
    * Optional flags are available:
+      * `-c` Connect via SSM to EC2 instances running DBs in combination with DSPM mode
       * `-d` enable DSPM mode and count up resources for DSPM licensing/credit counts.
-This option can be used alone or in combination with `-o`.
+This option can be used alone or in combination with `-o`
       * `-h` display help info
       * `-n <region>` specify single region to scan
-      * `-o` enable organization mode and loop through each organization sub-account and sum up totals.
+      * `-o` enable organization mode and loop through each organization sub-account and sum up totals
       * `-r` specify a non-default role to assume in Organization mode
       * `-s` include stopped instances in addition to running instances
 6. Provide the output/screenshot of the script to your Palo Alto Prisma Cloud team members.

 ### What It Does